WPR001/WPR001.github.io/_pages/about.md

 - PointNet4D: A Lightweight 4D Point Cloud Video Backbone for Online and Offline Perception in Robotic Applications (WACV 2026)

-- MARC: Memory-Augmented RL Token Compression for Efficient Video Understanding (Arxiv)
+- MARC: Memory-Augmented RL Token Compression for Efficient Video Understanding (ICLR 2026)

 - UGC-VideoCaptioner: An Omni UGC Video Detail Caption Model and New Benchmarks (Arxiv)